seg/tutorials-2017/FWI_adjoint_modeling/FWIpart2.md

 In the second part of this tutorial series, we will discuss how to set up and solve adjoint wave-equations with [Devito] and from that, how we can calculate gradients and function values of the FWI objective function.
 The gradient of FWI is most commonly computed via the adjoint state method, by cross-correlating forward and adjoint wavefields and summing the contributions over all time steps (refer to @Plessix2006 in the context of seismic inversion).
 Calculating the gradient (for one source location) therefore consists of three steps:

-* Solving a forward wave-equation to model a shot record and save the forward wavefields for each source.
+* Solving a forward wave-equation to model a shot record and saving the forward wavefields for each source.

 * Computing the data residual between the predicted and observed data.

 * Solving an adjoint wave-equation with the data residual as the adjoint source.
 In the adjoint (reverse) time loop, cross correlate the second time derivative of the forward wavefield with the adjoint wavefield and sum over time.

-{++We start with the definition and derivation of the adjoint wave-equation and its [Devito] stencil, then we show how to compute the gradient of the conventional leas-square FWI misfit function.
-Finally we show a simple gradient on a 2D model and introduce a verification framework as well as a simple FWI gradient descent example in the notebook **`adjoint_modeling.ipynb`**.
+{++We start with the definition and derivation of the adjoint wave-equation and its [Devito] stencil and then show how to compute the gradient of the conventional least squares FWI misfit function.
+We demonstrate the gradient computation on a simple 2D model and introduce a verification framework for unit testing.
+Furthermore, we provide a simple FWI gradient descent example, which can be found in the notebook **`adjoint_modeling.ipynb`**.
 As usual, this tutorial is accompanied by all the code you need to reproduce the figures.
 Go to  github.com/seg/tutorials-2017 and follow the links.++}

 ## The adjoint wave-equation

-Adjoint wave-equations are a main component in seismic inversion algorithm and require to be accurate and tested.
-The derivation of the adjoint wave-equations in the acoustic case is easy as it is self-adjoint without absorbing boundary.
-However there are many discrete wave-equations that do not have that property (such as TTI [@TTI]) and needs rigorous thinking.
-We concentrate here, as in part 1, on the acoustic case to illustrate seismic inversion framework.
+Adjoint wave-equations are a main component in seismic inversion algorithms and are required for computing gradients of both linear and non-linear objective functions.
+To ensure stability of the adjoint modeling scheme and the expected convergence of inversion algorithms, it is very important that the adjoint wave equation is implemented correctly, i.e. that it is in fact the adjoint (transpose) of the forward wave equation.
+The derivation of the adjoint wave-equation in the acoustic case is simple, as it is self-adjoint if we ignore the absorbing boundaries for the moment.
+However, in the general case, discrete wave-equations do not have this property (such as the coupled anisotropic TTI wave equation [@TTI]) and require correct derivations of their adjoints.
+We concentrate here, as in part 1, on the acoustic case and follow an optimize-discretize approach, which means we write out the adjoint wave equation for the continuous case first and then discretize it, using finite difference operators of the same order as for the forward equation.

-To implement the adjoint wave-equation with [Devito], we once again start from the PDE in continuous form.
 With the variables defined as in part 1 and the data residual {==$\delta d(x,y,t; x_r, y_r)$, located at $x_r, y_r$ {++(receivers locations)++},==}

  {>>Not sure I follow this notation.
 It is the residual inserted at the receiver locations.<<}

- as the adjoint source, the adjoint wave-equation is given by:
+ as the adjoint source, the continuous adjoint wave-equation is given by:

 ```math {#WEa}
  m(x,y) \frac{d^2 v(t,x,y)}{dt^2} - \nabla^2 v(t,x,y) - \eta(x,y) \frac{d v(t,x,y)}{dt}=\delta d(t,x,y;x_r, y_r)